zeroincombenze/tools/zerobug/docs/rtd_usage.rst

 `Z0BUG_build_os_tree list_of_paths` (bash)

-Build a full os tree from supplied list.
+Build a full os tree to test from supplied list.
 If python, list of paths is a list of strings.
 If bash, list is one string of paths separated by spaces.

 Function reads list of paths and then create all directories.
 If directory is an absolute path, it is created with the supplied path.
 If directory is a relative path, the directory is created under "tests/res" directory.

 Warning!
-To check is made is parent dir does not exit.
+No check is made is parent dir does not exit.
 Please, supply path from parent to children, if you want to build a nested tree.

 ::